Mark Cuban to donate $100,000 to aid Dallas schools after tornadoes

 White’s drill team has even made homecoming decorations to support their Thomas Jefferson peers.

-On Saturday, former Dallas Cowboy and Pro Football Hall of Famer Charles Haley will be at the game.
+Former Dallas Cowboy and Pro Football Hall of Famer Charles Haley will be at the game on Saturday.
 Haley will give a pregame speech to the Thomas Jefferson Team.
 The Dallas Cowboys Cheerleaders and the team mascot, Rowdy, will also be there to cheer the students on.

+Jerry Jones and Charlotte Jones Anderson will make a surprise announcement at the homecoming game to help the students and schools.

 If you would like to support the schools yourself, click here to be a part of WFAA's campaign to provide needed funding.